Chapter 8 Introduction to the probabilistic programming language Stan

 prob = .8,

-As we did in 4.3.4, we might want to communicate the posterior in proportions rather than in log-odds (as seen in the parameters beta
+As shown in section 4.3.4, we might want to communicate the posterior in proportions rather than in log-odds (as seen in the parameters beta

 ).
-We can do this in R manipulating the data frame df_fit_recall
+This can be done in R by manipulating the data frame df_fit_recall

 .